omerkocadayi/Real-Time_Eye_Face_Body_Detection/README.md

 # Real-Time_Eye_Face_Body_Detection
-Python scripts that detect human eyes, faces, bodies in pics or real time.
+Python scripts that detect human eyes, faces, bodies in pics, videos or real time.

 - How It Works